-We’re mid-season all over the country.
-With that comes the intense maintenance of infield skins.
+When you’re at mid-season, you’re submersed in the intense maintenance of infield skins.
 One of the groundskeeper’s most important responsibilities in maintaining a ballfield is to ensure that the infield skin is firm, yet resilient, and that the surface grade is maintained properly so there are no low spots on the skin that will hold water from rain.
 The infield skin should have a consistent and smooth slope away from the infield in order to quickly surface drain rainwater off the infield.
 The slope is managed through the daily nail dragging and float dragging of the infield skin surface.
-In last month’s Beacon eNews, we talked about nail dragging protocol for infield skins.
-This month we’ll look at the second portion of the operation, float dragging.
+In a previous post, we talked about nail dragging protocol for infield skins.
+Now, we’ll look at the second portion of the operation, float dragging.

 Float dragging is the finishing portion of maintaining the infield skin surface.
 There are several different tools to use to give you a finished feel and look to the skin area.
 The common ones include the ever-popular steel mat drag, the cocoa mat drag, and the broom drag.

 - STEEL MAT DRAG: Can be used in any type of soil.
 It is the only finish drag that will break up small soil clumps.
 Because of the way this drag is constructed, it transports infield material around because the steel mat drag must load up before it will drop off material.
 This can be used to a groundskeepers advantage to help cut down high spots and fill low spots.